ankschoubey/old-blog/_posts/2022-03-07-speeding-up-junit.md

 # **Use Right Runner** (Saved 25% running time)

-There are several runners that come with Spring boot.
+Several runners come with Spring Boot.

-`@SpringBootTest` being the most general of them.
+`@SpringBootTest` is the most general of them.
 Mostly this is used in combination with `@DirtiesContent` which will restart spring boot after every test class by default.
 This isn't ideal.

 Using `@SpringBootTest` is Integration Tests.
 We don't want every test to use this.